Canadian women in the world wars: Second World War nursing

 Despite a large shift in the profession, Second World War nurses nonetheless joined the military with great numbers.
 Whereas previous Nursing Sisters had been members of the Canadian Expeditionary force attached to the British army, nurses in the Second World War were fully integrated into the Canadian Army Medical Corps, the Royal Canadian Air Force Medical Branch, and the Royal Canadian Naval Medical Service.
 In total 4079 military nurses served during the Second World War, comprising the largest group of nurses in Canadian military history.
 With few exceptions, Nursing Sisters served within Canadian medical units and wherever Canadian troops went throughout England, France, the Netherlands, Belgium, North Africa, Sicily and Hong Kong.
 As the nursing profession itself became more professionalized, military nursing followed suit.
 Professional nurses serving in the R.C.A.M.C included laboratory technicians, therapists, dieticians, and physiotherapists.

 Working conditions

 Although World War II was fought with very different weapons and tactics than the First World War, Nursing Sisters served in similar ways and the atrocities they faced were of the same horrendous nature.
-Whereas most Casualty Clearing Stations were situated near the front lines in World War I, hospitals in World War II were placed near land-based naval bases.
+Whereas most Casualty Clearing Stations were near the front lines in World War I, hospitals in World War II were placed near land-based naval bases.
 Royal Canadian Nurses served primarily at nine of these hospital bases.
 Their strategic relation to German submarine and U-Boat activity was where the majority of casualties occurred to merchant seaman during the Battle of the Atlantic.
 The two Canadian hospital ships the Lady Nelson and the Letitia actually belonged to the R.C.A.M.C and were staffed entirely by Canadian nurses.